-On the 1st January 2021, the UK will leave the EU VAT scheme.
-This means import VAT will be charged on all applicable import shipments entering the UK.
+On the 1st January 2021, the UK left the EU VAT scheme.
+This now means import VAT will be charged on all applicable import shipments entering the UK.
 What is Postponed VAT accounting?
 Postponed VAT accounting (PVA) is a new tax system being implemented within the UK.
-If your business is registered for VAT youContinue reading “What is Postponed VAT accounting?”
+If your business is registered for UK VATContinue reading “What is Postponed VAT accounting?”

 A binding tariff or binding tariff information (BTI) is a classification decision made by the local customs authority in UK and Europe on the classification of goods.
 The BTI outlines the commodity code or harmonised standard (HS) number the goods are classified under and the associated duty rate plus any required licenses, quotas or quantitativeContinue reading “What is a binding tariff?”